Financial help when you have a lung condition

 Food banks

 Food banks are community organisations that help you if you cannot afford food or other essential items, like toiletries and cleaning products.
-Your local council should be able to tell you about the different food banks in your area.

 Many independent food banks are open to anybody who needs them.
 You do not need a referral to use their services.
 If your nearest food bank asks for a referral, you can get one from a GP, social worker, housing association or Citizens Advice.